haraka/Haraka/docs/plugins/clamd.md

   via regexp by enclosing the pattern in //.

   To negate a match (e.g. reject if it matches), prefix the match with !.
-  Negative matches are always tested fist.
+  Negative matches are always tested first.

   Example: